alexandrainst/danlp/docs/models/sentiment_analysis.md

 pairs with a small text paragraph and a rating.
 Such ratings can be used as a proxy for the sentiment in the text.

 This project is working towards to contribute with such an annotated dataset, and to support the DaNLP package with a sentiment classifier.
-As in general in this project, the docs will also focus on what is available in Danish, benchmark results and good practices.

-## Construction of a new dataset  in process
+## **:construction_worker:** Construction of a new dataset  in process
 The NoRec project in Norway  have constructed a dataset for sentiment analysis based on reviews from many Norwegian news organizations, read more about in [Velldal et al. (2017)](http://www.lrec-conf.org/proceedings/lrec2018/pdf/851.pdf).
 The DaNLP project hope to create a similar dataset in Danish with permission from the copyright holders.
 So if you manage a site containing user reviews for example movie reviews and would like to contribute then please contact us.

 ## Available on Danish
-Without any Danish trainings data at the moment, there is a word list approach open source, and then this project provide an example of how to utilize an English dataset to get a classifier that can be used on Danish text.
+Without any Danish trainings data at the moment, there is a word list approach open source, and then this project provided an example of how to utilize an English dataset to get a classifier that can be used on Danish text.

 ##### Wordlist based approach
 [AFINN](https://github.com/fnielsen/afinn/blob/master/LICENSE) is a classifier based on a word list with